How to Prepare Your PPF Kit When It Arrives – Step-by-Step Guide

 Once you’ve confirmed all pieces, cut them apart for easier handling:

-• Use scissors, a precision knife, or a safety cutting tool.
+- Use good kitchen scissors, a precision knife (take care on your table/floor), or a safety cutting tool.

 You can also peel off smaller parts (like mirrors or headlights) right away, spray them, and apply them individually.